insected/bobbae_gcp-wiki/BigQuery.md

 ### Query Plan

-To understand the performance characteristics after a query executes, take a look at the detailed query plan explanation.
-The explanation breaks down the stages that the query went through, the number of input/output rows handled at each stage, and the timing profile within each stage.
+The Query Plan explanation breaks down the stages that the query went through, the number of input/output rows handled at each stage, and the timing profile within each stage.
 Using the results from the explanation can help you understand and optimize your queries.

 https://cloud.google.com/blog/topics/developers-practitioners/bigquery-admin-reference-guide-query-processing